10 Steps for Finding Your New Job

 Create profiles on LinkedIn and other networking sites.
 A strong personal brand that portrays you in a professional light will provide recruiters, employers, and contacts with a strong positive impression of you as a candidate they should be interested in.
-These nine simple tips will help you build a better LinkedIn profile.

 Now that you've created profiles on networking sites, start using them.
 Connect with everyone you know, because you never know which contact may be able to help you with your job search or put you in touch with someone who can.
 If you're a college graduate, check out the networking opportunities available for alumni from your university.
 Do you belong to a professional association?
 It will be another good source for networking leads.

 There are a variety of apps, widgets, gadgets, and tools that will help you to expedite your job search and manage your career.
 Use them to organize your job search and save valuable job searching time.
 You'll be able to do many of your job search activities from your smartphone or tablet.